sagify

 Step 3: Integrate sagify

-As a Data Scientist, you only need to conduct a few actions.
+As a Machine Learning engineer, you only need to conduct a few actions.
 Sagify takes care of the rest:

 - Copy a subset of training data under